Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 5. How long is MVO acceptable?

-Once you've thought this through for one process, you've understood the principle.
-Then do it for the remaining critical processes.
+If you have thought this through for one process, you have understood the principle.
+Then do the same for the remaining critical processes.

-(And if you notice that you need support to systematically work through this for all critical processes – that's what we're here for.)
+(And if you realize you need support to work through this systematically for all critical processes—we are here for that.)

 Join us on the journey